Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Sumida River and the "Golden Flame"

-I visited both the Tembo Deck and the Tembo Galleria, but I found myself spending most of my time on the upper deck.
-The Tembo Galleria offers a unique spiral walkway that gradually ascends even higher, giving you slightly different perspectives with every step.
-From there, the scale of Tokyo truly felt endless, and every glance out the window revealed something new.
+I visited both the Tembo Deck and the Tembo Galleria, but I found myself spending most of my time on the upper level.
+The Tembo Galleria has a unique spiral walkway that gradually ascends even higher, giving you slightly different perspectives with every step.
+From there, the scale of Tokyo truly felt endless.

-The Endless Urban Sprawl of Tokyo from the Tiempo Galleria - Floor 450
+The Endless Urban Sprawl of Tokyo from the Tembo Galleria

-At the Tembo Deck, don’t miss the famous glass floor section, where you can stand—or jump—directly over the city below.
-It’s a fun and slightly nerve-wracking experience!
-Of course, kids love jumping on it while adults often tread a little more carefully.
+At the Tembo Deck, do not miss the famous glass floor section, where you can stand directly over the city below.
+It is a fun and slightly nerve-wracking experience.
+Kids seemed to love jumping on it, while adults were a little more cautious.

-Cherry Blossoms Lining the Sumida River - Seen from the Tokyo Skytree Tiempo Galleria (Floor 450)
+Cherry Blossoms Lining the Sumida River - Seen from the Tokyo Skytree Tempo Galleria (Floor 450)

 Cherry Blossoms Lining the Sumida River